exequiel-mas/exequiel-mas/README.md

 Hi 👋 My name is Exequiel
 =========================

-Front End Developer and Web Designer
+Front End Developer + Backend Background
 ------------------------------------

 I've been learning to code for the last two years, after switching careers.
 I started with HTML, CSS, Javascript and some styling libraries.
 After that i have been learning Modern Javascript and React JS.
 Actually, I have found a passion for FrontEnd development.